 - Adjustments will also be made to the way the limit (“cap”) on low-wage temporary foreign workers is calculated, considering efforts made by employers to help workers obtain permanent residence.

-- Employers who have a recent history of recruiting workers who have made the transition to permanent residence could be eligible to be excluded from the limit calculation, a number of workers roughly equal to the number who are likely to achieve permanent residence in the near term.
+- Employers who have a recent history of recruiting workers who have made the transition to the permanent residence could be eligible to be excluded from the limit calculation, a number of workers roughly equal to the number who are likely to achieve permanent residence in the near term.